Almost four years ago my husband Lorne and I bought a home with a beautiful garden.

 "The way we talk about values here has changed my life.
 I relate differently to my husband and my children.
 The work inspired our family to create our own values too and use them in our lives," one staff member shared.

-Once we’d completed the values, departments began to take initiatives of their own.
-My favorite was what happened at the children’s center–they created a children’s curriculum to teach the kids the clubs’ values–values like community, sustainability and service.
+As part of living the values, we had created opportunities for departments to take initiative of their own.
+My favorite was what happened at the children's center--the staff created a children's curriculum to teach the kids the clubs' values--values like community, sustainability and service.

 The heart of my work transforming organizational culture is co-creation.
 I help people to find and harness their own abilities and wisdom so that they can be their greatest selves, as individuals and as an organization.

 When people have the opportunity to take a blank canvass and paint together, the process creates magic.
 People take pride and initiative.
 They act more like owners and less like employees.

 Are you creating opportunities for your staff to co-create a future together?
 Are you engaging their wisdom, talent and full potential to propel your organization forward?